hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/README.md

 > The `--build` flag is going to save you 99% of the time from docker compose caching your image builds against your will or knowledge during development.

 ## Running local Gateway with Docker Compose

+The tracked Compose service mounts the Gateway 1 development configuration at the path expected by the container.
+That configuration connects to an Ethereum JSON-RPC endpoint at `http://host.docker.internal:8545`, so start the corresponding local development ledger before starting the gateway.
+Replace the example credentials and endpoint configuration outside local development.

 ```sh
 # Navigate to the directory containing the docker-compose file
 cd packages/cactus-plugin-satp-hermes/